werpu/jsfs_js_ts/README.md

 ATM I am function complete, and the code can be tested (final beta stages)
-I probably will make a release before 2022.
+I probably will make a release before end of 2022.
 It has been testing in MyFaces Tobago now for a year and atm is being integrated into MyFaces as new
-JS codebase.
+JS/TS codebase.

 Addition, for the integration in MyFaces, the api level has been uplifted to Jakarta Faces 4.0